-A CITRIS Research Exchange Seminar with speaker Carolyn Patten
+A CITRIS Research Exchange Seminar with speaker Carolynn Patten

-SPEAKER: Dr. Carolyn Patten, Director and Professor, Biomechanics, Rehabilitation, and Integrative Neuroscience, Physical Medicine and Rehabilitation, UC Davis
+SPEAKER: Dr. Carolynn Patten, Director and Professor, Biomechanics, Rehabilitation, and Integrative Neuroscience, Physical Medicine and Rehabilitation, UC Davis

 ABOUT THE SERIES: CITRIS Research Exchange delivers fresh perspectives on information technology and society from distinguished academic, industry, and civic leaders.
 Free and open to the public, this series highlights leading voices on societal-scale research issues.
 Each seminar takes place on Wednesdays from 12:00 pm to 1:00 pm PT.
 Have a suggestion for a great speaker?
 Please use this form to suggest potential speakers for our series.